1890’s: Official start of high school hockey play across Minnesota.

 1970: As a result of expansion of the regular season for many teams, the time of the tournament is moved from February to March.

 1975: Private schools are allowed into Minnesota State High School League play for the first time, and into the tournament.
+Prior to that, they played in the State Catholic Tournament (1949-1969) and the State Independent Tournament (1970-1974).

 1991: State Tournament All-Tournament teams re-introduced after being discontinued following the 1972 Tournament.
 The MSHSL new premiere corporate partner at the time, First Bank (later U.S. Bank) sponsored the awards.